-- Both the buyer and seller must be UK-based
+- Both the buyer and seller must be based in the UK.

 Most mobile phones are included on the list of goods and services that the UK allows a domestic reverse charge for.
 However, there is a slippery slope when it comes to exceptions.
-Let’s start by looking at the types of mobile phones that are eligible for the domestic reverse charge:
+Let’s start by looking at domestic reverse charge smartphone options:

 Most secondhand phones are going to meet the criteria for the domestic reverse charge, but there are certain features that make some devices exempt.
 You cannot apply the domestic reverse charge to the following:

 - Mobile phones supplied with contracts for airtime